ssvlabs/SIPs/sips/cluster_consensus.md

 // Return a 48 bytes ID for the cluster of operators func getClusterID(operatorIDs []OperatorID) ClusterID {
-	// Create a 16 bytes constant prefix for cluters const prefix = []byte{0x00}
+	// Create a 16 bytes constant prefix for clusters const prefix = []byte{0x00}

 	// return the sha256 of the sortedIDs